 Rosemary Hunter [Janet Hargreaves]

 The Motel’s very own bunny boiler and perhaps one of soaps first true deranged and dangerous females!
-Rosemary and husband David moved to King’s Oak in 1969 after running a Hotel together in Spain.
+Rosemary and husband David moved to King’s Oak in 1969 after running a Hotel together in Bermuda.
 While David got himself established at the Motel the deeply unhappy Rosemary stayed at home.
 Eventually their marriage broke-down and Rosemary frequently returned to Switzerland where she had set up home.
 Rosemary often returned to see her son Chris but also to win back David to whom she was hopelessly devoted too.
 In 1973 when it seemed certain they would divorce Rosemary declared she had cancer – it was all lies.